smcpeak/smflex/flex.md

 follow.

-The final comment reminds us that there's no point going to all the trouble of removing backing up from the rules unless we're using **-Cf** or **-CF,** since there's no performance gain doing so with compressed scanners.
+The final comment reminds us that there's no point going to all the trouble of removing backing up from the rules unless we're using `-Cf` or `-CF`, since there's no performance gain doing so with compressed scanners.

 The way to remove the backing up is to add "error" rules: